dsccommunity/SharePointDsc/Modules/SharePointDsc/DSCResources/MSFT_SPTrustedIdentityTokenIssuer/readme.md

 The ClaimProviderName property can be set to specify a custom claims provider.
 It must be already installed in the SharePoint farm and returned by cmdlet

+The default value for the Ensure parameter is Present.
+When not specifying this parameter, the token issuer is created.